 Anypoint Visualizer collects data from Mule applications, APIs, and proxies deployed to CloudHub; from standalone Mule runtime engines (Mule instances); or from Runtime Fabric, to discover all incoming and outgoing connections through an embedded plugin.
 As long as the application, API, or proxy is running on a supported Mule instance, it is discovered along with any associated dependencies.
 See How Anypoint Visualizer Collects Application Data for additional information about how Anypoint Visualizer collects data displayed in the graph.

 The following use cases provide examples of how you can use Anypoint Visualizer and its various visualizations.

-Discussing Current Design State: Enterprise architect Kara has developed a plan for how the architecture she’s responsible for will accommodate a new product.
+Enterprise architect Kara has developed a plan for how the architecture she’s responsible for will accommodate a new product.
 She needs to capture its current state so she can plan the transition and get buy-in from stakeholders on her proposal.
-She can use the Architecture visualization to assess the structure of her network and export it to share with her audience.
+She can use the Architecture visualization to assess the structure of her network and export a diagram to share with her audience.

 Site reliability engineer Tom is tired of maintaining several separate connections to Salesforce.
 He wants to identify redundant point-to-point connections so he can come up with requirements for a new process API.
 Tom can view the network topology using the Architecture visualization to see if there are redundant connections.

-Define API-Led Connectivity Classifications: Anypoint Visualizer enables you to assign the nodes of the graph into layers.
+Anypoint Visualizer enables you to assign the nodes of the graph to layers.
 Layers help you quickly determine if the APIs are correctly categorized, and if the architectural principles of API-led connectivity are being followed.
 The Architecture visualization enables you to organize the nodes efficiently so that API-led connectivity is easy to interpret.